 The preservation and re-use of our heritage as exemplified by the keystone markers is essential to growing-and thereby sustaining-the Commonwealth's heritage tourism industry.
 Tourism is Pennsylvania's second-largest industry, and with about 117 million visitors annually, Pennsylvania is the fourth most visited state in the country, tied with New York.
 The total impact of travelers' spending on Pennsylvania's economy is about \$34 billion a year, and tourism is responsible for more than 563,000 jobs.
-Heritage tourism is the fastest growing sector of Pennsylvania's tourism industry.
+Heritage tourism is the fastest growing sector of Pennsylvania's tourism industry and the greater Philadelphia area-in particular, the